 Best Time For An African Safari – Best Times To Travel To Africa

 There are several safari parks in Africa, from Kruger National Park in South Africa, Moremi and Chobe National Park in Botswana, Etosha in Namibia, to Masai Mara in Kenya and Ngorongoro in Tanzania.
 All offer an amazing experience to see not only the Big Five but beautiful pink flamingo, wild cats that you never even knew existed.
-Any time is a great time to have an African safari.
+Any time is a great time to have an African safari, but if you planning a safari trip to visit during the Wildebeest migration then make sure you are visiting during that particular season.
 The animals tend to follow where the water is.
 During the dryer months, they tend to be more scattered as they move in search for water.
 For tips on the best African countries for a safari check out the handy guide by Adventurous Feet.

 Wildebeest Migration – If you are visiting especially for The Great Wildebeest Migration, any time is good as these amazing creatures are always in search of water much like all the animals.
 They will always be on the move for fresh grazing water.
 If you are especially booking for this make sure you tell the tour operator you end up booking with.
 The best places to see this is Tanzania during the months of June and July as they cross the Mara River from Tanzania to Kenya.